Service Terms

 Profile photos, avatars, logos, cover images, job evidence, screenshots or other media may be uploaded only in supported formats and within size and dimension limits.
 We may validate, resize, compress, rename, convert, reject, quarantine, hide, delete or remove metadata from uploaded files.
 SVG, executable files, scripts and unsafe or unsupported file types may be blocked.

-Media may be stored locally or with an approved storage provider, such as a cloud object storage provider, content delivery network or image storage service.
+Media may be stored locally or with an approved storage service partner, such as a cloud object storage service partner, content delivery network or image storage service.
 Public profile images may be delivered from a media domain or storage URL.
 Users must have permission to upload any image, logo or media they provide.

 Spam, moderation and safety controls

-We may use spam scoring, honeypot fields, rate limits, IP/email/phone checks, content filters, duplicate detection, referral-fraud checks, manual moderation, safety flags and other controls to protect the service request boards, profiles, customers, providers, students and referrers.
-We may silently hold, hide, reject, limit or review suspicious submissions without explaining the specific detection method.
+We may use spam scoring, honeypot fields, rate limits, IP/email/phone checks, content filters, duplicate detection, referral-fraud checks, content checks, safety holds and other controls to protect the service request boards, profiles, customers, service partners, students and referrers.
+We may hold, hide, reject, limit or review suspicious submissions without explaining the specific detection method.

-We may prevent provider visibility until a request has passed moderation.
+We may prevent service partner visibility until a request has passed moderation.
 Spam checks, moderation notes, risk reviews and fraud checks are business records and are not public ratings.

 Repair, software, data recovery and manufacturer notification addendum